 This guide includes resources to help with evaluating news sources and exploring the complexities of news information today.
 See the left-hand menu for various resource types.

-In recent years fake and misleading news has become prevalent.
-It is perhaps unsurprising that Oxford Dictionaries named "post-truth" as its 2016 "Word of the Year."
-This guide can help readers evaluate news sources for accuracy and harmful bias.
+Although misinformation and disinformation is not new, the rise of social media has increased its power and reach.
+Reflecting the rise of dubious "facts" Oxford Dictionaries named "post-truth" as its 2016 "Word of the Year."
+This guide is intended to help readers evaluate news sources for accuracy and identify bias.

 Reasons that fake news has become a growing problem include: